BusyJay/tirocks/README.md

 $ cargo build
 ```

-Bindings are pre-generated for x86_64 Linux.
-For other platforms, bindings are generated at compile time.

-If the content in librocksdb_sys/crocksdb/crocksdb/c.h is updated, you may need to regenerate bindings:
+Bindings are pre-generated, if the content in librocksdb_sys/crocksdb/crocksdb/c.h is updated, you may need to regenerate bindings:

 ```
 $ cargo xtask bindgen